Username Search Social Media Guide

 Username and photo-based searches are incomplete by design.
 Treat missing results and positive matches with caution.

-- Private or locked social accounts may not appear in search results.
+- Private, locked, unindexed, or platform-restricted profiles may not appear in search results.

 The safest conclusion is often modest: “these public signals overlap,” not “this is definitely the same person.”
 For broader tool comparisons, a best face search app guide should still separate visual matches from identity claims.